Minimal & No-Prep Veneers in Plano, TX

 The Best Results for the Right Situation

-Dr. Sowell performed gum leveling as well as bondable empress porcelain veneers on the upper teeth to correct tooth discoloration and project a fuller smile.
+No-Prep Porcelain Veneers Before & After: Dr. Sowell performed gum leveling as well as bondable empress porcelain veneers on the upper teeth.
+He corrected tooth discoloration and created a fuller look.

-Do no prep veneers ruin your teeth?
+Do no-prep veneers ruin your teeth?

-How long will my minimal or no prep veneers last?
+How long will my minimal or no-prep veneers last?

-Are Lumineers cheaper than porcelain veneers?
+Are no-prep veneers cheaper than porcelain veneers?

-Can veneers get stained?
+Can minimal-prep veneers stain?

 Can veneers replace missing teeth?